 Now, when I go on a picnic, things have changed.
 After all these years, the food has received the biggest upgrade.

 Instead of snacking on greasy chips and dip and diving into packages of Oreos, today my picnic basket is filled and my blanket is spread with a veritable feast of appetizers, sandwiches, crudites, and most importantly, dessert.

 And speaking of dessert, I’ve recently discovered the perfect cake for bringing on a picnic.
 Let’s chat about how delicious this spelt lemon rhubarb cake is, shall we?

-This dessert is a fantastic picnic option.
+When I’m not bringing my lemon yogurt cake, this dessert is another fantastic picnic option.
 It’s simple enough to make, and can be served right out of the oven or at room temperature.
 It’s decorated simply and has a relatively sturdy texture, making it a wonderful dessert to transport wherever you want to go.

 Bringing it on a picnic is my favorite way to share this particular cake, because everyone flips out over it.
 It’s sweet, tangy, tart, and moist.
 And the edges get this browned golden crispness that provides a delightful texture, especially when paired with the crunchy sugar sprinkled on top for extra sparkle and shine.

 Trust me when I say everyone will be asking you for the recipe.

 I normally don’t use spelt flour in my baking, but man oh man did this recipe change my mind about that.

 Spelt flour is a very surprising substitute for all-purpose or whole wheat flour, with a delicious, slightly nutty grain flavor that anyone who loves whole wheat can get behind.